researchim-ai/verifiers/README.md

 # Verifiers-unsloth: Reinforcement Learning with LLMs in Verifiable Environments

-This repo is a fork of https://github.com/willccbb/verifiers with added unsloth examples (for limited)
+This repo is a fork of https://github.com/willccbb/verifiers with added unsloth examples (for limited resources experiments)

 This repository contains a set of tools for reinforcement learning with LLMs in verifiable environments.